-Left Side Bolt Relea
+Right Side Bolt Release

-- Press the bolt release on either the left or right side of the receiver firmly toward the receiver (bolt should go forward). - The rifle is now loaded with a round in the chamber, ready to fire. - Close ejection port door to prevent foreign material from fouling the bolt carrier.
+- The rifle is now loaded with a round in the chamber, ready to fire. - Close ejection port door to prevent foreign material from fouling the bolt carrier.

 UNLOADING

 - · Point rifle in a safe direction. - Rotate safety selector to the "SAFE" position. - Press magazine release button, allowing magazine to drop free or pull magazine down and out of the rifle.